 What Is A LAMP Stack?

-We know whats an API can do for us, but we should also know about the role of LAMP.
-LAMP stack consists of four different software technologies that help us to build websites and web applications.
+We know what an API can do for us, but we should also know about the role of LAMP.
+LAMP stack consists of four different software technologies that help us build websites and web applications.
 It is an acronym for operating systems such as Linux, Apache, MySQL, and PHP.

 You can prevent lock-in because LAMP is entirely open-source and non-proprietary.
 You are free to select the best elements for different projects or company requirements.